COMPLETE CARE FOR YOUR FAMILY

 Wisdom teeth are the last set of molars to come in, in the back of the mouth.
 A child’s wisdom teeth can start to make an appearance in their late teens or early adulthood years.
 If properly aligned & healthy, wisdom teeth may not be an issue, but more often, wisdom teeth are misaligned & can cause pain, damage to other teeth or nerves, bad breath & cysts.
 Therefore, wisdom teeth will likely need to be removed.

-Your Louisville and Lexington dentist will be able to recommend when your child should have their wisdom teeth removed before any problems arise.
+Your Kentucky dentist will be able to recommend when your child should have their wisdom teeth removed before any problems arise.
 Not everyone gets wisdom teeth, but most people will get four in total.

 How Do I Know if my child has wisdom teeth?

 Your child’s dentist will be able to tell you where your child’s wisdom teeth are positioned.
 He or she will likely take an X-Ray to evaluate the best time to get your child’s wisdom teeth removed.
 Typically, wisdom teeth are removed before they erupt & when the roots are not yet fully developed.
 Removal early generally means less pain & a quicker recovery time.

 Typically for wisdom teeth removal, a local anesthesia is administered to the surrounding tissue & teeth to numb the area near the extraction.
 Additionally, we will typically give a sedative, such as nitrous oxide (laughing gas) to control anxiety.

 There are different types of anesthesia, for different purposes.
 Conscious sedation & General Anesthesia.
 Your dentist will help you decide which is best for you & your family if necessary.